 Withdrawing or Dropping Courses

 Financial aid eligibility is based on actual hours in which a student is enrolled during any term.
 If a student drops any class(es) before the official census date of the term (see the current Academic Calendar), financial aid eligibility may be reevaluated and awards revised.
-Dropping below the minimum required six semester credit hours before the census date of the term will result in the cancellation of all or part of a student's financial aid.
+Dropping below the minimum required half-time enrollment before the census date of the term will result in the cancellation of all or part of a student's financial aid.
 Any award revision may result in a balance due to the university.
-Also, withdrawing or dropping below six semester credit hours may impact future financial aid eligibility.
+Also, withdrawing or dropping below half-time enrollment may impact future financial aid eligibility.
 Students are strongly advised to contact the Office of Student Financial Aid prior to making decisions regarding withdrawing or dropping classes.
 Also, see the “Satisfactory Academic Progress Requirements” section for information on the impact of dropping classes or withdrawing.

 Financial aid recipients who enroll and receive aid for a particular semester, then fail to complete more than 60% of that semester will have to repay part or all of the aid received for that semester.
 Up through the 60% point in each semester, a pro-rata schedule is used to determine the amount of aid to be repaid by a student who withdraws.
 No adjustments in financial aid are required for students who withdraw after the 60% point in a semester.